StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 === "RPM"

-    1. Add Cassandra repository keys
+    1. Add Cassandra repository keys using the following command:

-        - *To add Cassandra repository keys, execute the following command:*

         !!!
 Example ""
             ```bash
             rpm --import https://downloads.apache.org/cassandra/KEYS
             ```

-    2. Add the Apache repository for Cassandra to **/etc/yum.repos.d/cassandra.repo**

-        - *To add the Apache repository configuration for Cassandra, you need to create a new file named `/etc/yum.repos.d/cassandra.repo` and add the following content to it:*
+    2. Add the Apache repository configuration for Cassandra to a new file named `/etc/yum.repos.d/cassandra.repo`and add the following content to it:

         !!!
 Example ""
             ```bash